cosites/dunhayat-api/README.md

 concerns, with clear delineation between business logic, use cases, and infrastructure components for optimal maintainability and testability.

+> [!NOTE]
+> This project is under heavy development and may not yet meet ultimate strict
+> architectural compliance.
+Breaking changes and architectural refinements
+> are expected.

 ## Architecture

 This project follows **vertical slicing** architecture where each domain